jacob-8/ask-svelte-presentation/pages/preprocess.md

 - Then I generate an embedding for each section...
   - using OpenAI's Embeddings endpoint
   - with an important pause after each request to avoid errors for making requests too many requests at once
 - In my project, I take these processed sections and save them to a CSV.
-In a production application with many documents, you would want store them in vector database and I will share links to suggestions later.
 -->

 ---